jquense/yup/README.md

 Yup
 =======================

-aup is a js object schema validation.
-The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but generally too big and feature rich for my browser needs.
-Yup is a lean lib in the same spirit without the fancy features.
+Yup is a js object schema validator.
+The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but generally too big and feature rich for a general browser use.
+Yup is a leaner in the same spirit without the fancy features.
 You can use it on the server as well, but in that case you might as well just use Joi.

-Yup is also a little less opinionated than joi, allowing for custom validation and transformations.
+Yup is also a a good bit less opinionated than joi, allowing for custom validation and transformations.
 It also allows "stacking" conditions via `when` for properties that depend on more than one other sibling or child property.

+## Changes

+- __breaking__ `isValid` is now async, provide a node style callback, or use the promise the method returns to read the validity.
+This change allows for more robust validations, specifically remote ones for client code (or db queries for server code).
+The `cast` method is still, and will remain, synchronuous.
+- added `validate` method (also async) which resolves to the value, and rejects with a new `ValidationError`

 ## Usage